-- 4. Creating credit and identifying preferred private sector investments - 5.
+- 1. Inferiority of the central bank to extract value from asset holdings - 2.
+Distributive effects between borrowers and lenders - 3.
+Raising taxes and/or issuing government debt to finance policy interventions - 4.
+Creating credit and identifying preferred private sector investments - 5.
 Inefficient investments at interest rates below the natural rate - 6.
 Producing central bank money

-In the subsequent analysis, we will explicitly analyze 1. and 2., which are stressed by Bornstein and Lorenzoni (2018) and Jeanne and Korinek (2020).
+In the subsequent analysis, we will explicitly analyze 1. and 2., which are stressed by Bornstein and Lorenzoni (2018), Jeanne and Korinek (2020), and Amador and Bianchi (2024).
 The reasons for the remaining arguments/effects not to be relevant for our analysis can be summarized as follows: We disregard 3., which is considered by Gertler and Karadi (2011) and Jeanne and Korinek (2020), because costs of financing corrective policies in principle apply to all policy interventions and not solely to ex-post asset purchases.
 In fact, this argument has explicitly been addressed in Section 4.5, where we assumed that taxes are not available and where asset purchases do not rely on government financing.
 Curdia and Woodford (2011) and Gertler and Karadi (2011) argue that credit creation by the central bank lead to deadweight losses (see 4.).
 This does not apply to our framework where the central bank rather purchases existing debt securities in secondary markets than originates loans.
 Because neither capital investment nor reductions in the overall level of interest rates are considered in our analysis, inefficiencies related to 5., which is mentioned by Jeanne and Korinek (2020), do not exist in our framework.
 Due to assets' imperfect substitutability, asset purchases change the spread between the loan rate and other interest rates (e.g. on bonds or deposits), not the level of interest rates on other assets.
 This property would be unchanged even when investment possibilities in productive capital were introduced.
-Finally, we can neglect costs of producing reserves (see 6.), which are considered by Chi et al. (2023), since our proposed asset purchase programs are constructed to be neutral with regard to the total supply of reserves and deposits (see Proposition 6).
+Finally, we can neglect costs of producing reserves (see 6.), which are considered by Chi et al. (2024), since our proposed asset purchase programs are constructed to be neutral with regard to the total supply of reserves and deposits (see Proposition 6).